VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ### 6.1.
 Ownership Transfer

-- Use the `transferOwnership` method in the XVSBridgeAdmin contract to transfer ownership of the admin contract.
+- Use the `transferOwnership` method in the `XVSBridgeAdmin` contract to transfer ownership of the admin contract.
 - Use the `transferBridgeOwnership` method to transfer ownership of the Bridge contract from one contract to another.
 - Ownership control is crucial in case of emergencies or security issues.
-- The owner of the XVSBridgeAdmin contract will be initially the Guardian, but it will be transferred to Governance as soon as the the Multichain Governance module is deployed.
+- The owner of the `XVSBridgeAdmin` contract will be initially the `Guardian`, but it will be transferred to Governance as soon as the `MultichainGovernance` module is deployed.

 ### 6.2.
 Pause and Resume

-- The Bridge includes a pause and unpause mechanism.
+- The `Bridge` includes a pause and unpause mechanism.
 Use the `pause` method to halt the contract's functionality and `unpause` to resume.
 - Pausing is a security measure to prevent further transactions during emergencies or potential attacks.
 - Cross-chain messages that attempt to mint or release tokens to the receiver can be received by the destination bridge.
 These messages will fail, but they can be retried once the destination bridge has been unpaused.